 On a host of these criteria these states consistently rank behind the achievements of the national states.
-They are classified as emergent states because they are below their national cousins in terms of economic development and political importance, but are more important than their smaller and more destitute Deep South cousins.
-Two states, North Carolina and Tennessee, are classified as emergent states.
-North Carolina was predicted by V. O. Key to be a state with the possibility of breaking out of the southern mold of one-party political competition and stagnant economic growth.
-Tennessee has a border state history of racial moderation and two-party political competition.
+They are classified as emergent states because they are below their national cousins in terms of economic development and political importance, but are more substantial than their smaller and more destitute Deep South cousins.
+Alabama has broken from the poetic narrative of the Gudger and Ricketts families James Agee described in his Depression-era memoir, Let Us Now Praise Famous Men.61 It has a gleaming central city in Birmingham, three national football champions at its state universities, and an inviting business climate.
+By 2010, five years after Hurricane Katrina, Louisiana had recovered to the point where it too can be classified as emergent.
+The tourists are back in New Orleans, and the slimmed-down state economy has survived the recession with a combination of federal dollars and cost-cutting.
+The state has gone from being "America's banana republic" to one with exemplary standards for ethics, health care, job creation, and education.
+Tennessee has a border state history of racial moderation and two-party political competition, but it remains emergent for reasons of economics.
 Each state has several dynamic and growing urban sectors, and a national reputation for innovation and progress.
-Both these states are destined for national importance in the decades to come, but for the present they constitute a separate category.
+All three of these states are destined for national importance in the decades to come, but for the present they constitute a separate category.

-The final group is composed of states that still lag behind the national average when it comes to income, and retain some of the rural poverty so typical of the South fifty years ago.
-Vestiges of the racial, economic, and demographic divisions so familiar to those who know the South are in these states.
+The final group is composed of states that still lag behind the national average when it comes to income and that retain some of the rural poverty so typical of the South fifty years ago.
+Vestiges of the racial, economic, and demographic divisions of the "Old South" are in these states.
 Despite five decades of change, and efforts by government and the private sector, the national rankings of these states are not substantially changed.
-The traditional southern states are: South Carolina, Alabama, Mississippi, Louisiana, and Arkansas.
-They are often classified as the "Deep South."
-They are five of the last ten states in the United States in terms of per capita income.
-Each has a historically high proportion of blacks and a strong agricultural tradition.
-The tripartite division of the South, as set forth in Table 1.1 is based on all of the criteria mentioned in this section, and is used as a categorical scheme throughout the book.
+The traditional southern states are South Carolina, Mississippi, and Arkansas.
+They remain "Deep South" in the sense of maintaining, more than their neighbors, a vestige of the southern culture described by V. O. Key in 1950.
+They rank among the bottom ten states in the United States in terms of per capita income.
+Each has a historically high proportion of African Americans and a strong agricultural tradition.

+The tripartite division of the South, as set forth in Table 1.1, is based on all of the criteria mentioned in this section, and is used as a categorical scheme throughout the book.